rubricnet/rubricnet/README.md

 Paper in review.
 F. Author, S. Author, and T. Author, “Towards Explainable and Interpretable Musical Difficulty Estimation: A parameter-efficient approach”, in Proc. of the 25th Int.
-Society for Music Information Re- trieval Conf., San Francisco, USA, 2024
+Society for Music Information Retrieval Conf., San Francisco, USA, 2024

 ## Disclaimer